 There are two tabs within the editor, one for the definition of Inputs, and the other for Outputs.

-'Inputs' are values read from the EPC2000 controller and sent to the EtherNet/IP scanner (master), for example, alarm status information or measured values, i.e. they are readable values.
+'Inputs' are values read from the EPC2000 controller and sent out for example, alarm status information or measured values, i.e. they are readable values.